 Hannah Ells was born in 1813 in New Castle, Northumberland, England, the daughter of Thomas and Hanna Ells.
-After emigrating to Philadelphia, they encountered Church missionaries in 1838 and were baptized.
+After immigrating to Philadelphia, they encountered Church missionaries in 1838 and were baptized.
 Sometime in 1840 they moved to Nauvoo.
 During the summer of 1843, Hannah Ells was sealed to Joseph Smith.1

 Eliza R. Snow wrote to Church President John Taylor on December 27, 1886: “I think President Taylor will recollect a young English sister in Nauvoo by the name of Hannah Ells.
 She was sealed to Joseph the Prophet before his death.
 She died in Nauvoo in Sister Sarah Kimball’s house.
 I loved her very much—was present at her death.”2